The Power of Purpose: Helping Students Embrace Challenges with Confidence

 Research shows that purposeful students are more likely to have stronger academic engagement and performance, better self-regulation, and a reduced tendency to engage in risky behaviors.

-In addition, researchers suggest purposeful people generally report greater lifelong happiness, psychological wellness, resilience, hope, and overall satisfaction.
+In addition, research suggest purposeful people generally report greater lifelong happiness, psychological wellness, resilience, hope, and overall satisfaction.

 What is Purpose?